renaschweizer/congen-gatk/README.md

 ## Step 4: Prepare BAM files

-Once we are satisfied with the mapping, we will convert the SAM files to the compressed BAM format, and then order the BAM by coordiantes for downstream analysis.
+Once we are satisfied with the mapping, we will convert the SAM files to the compressed BAM format, and then order the BAM by coordinates for downstream analysis.

 ### 4a.
 Convert SAM to BAM